Review the information in this section before upgrading. Perform any recommended actions.

 mysqlsystem database, which contains the MySQL data dictionary tables and system tables.
 See Section 7.2, “Database Backup Methods”.Important

-Downgrade from MySQL 8.0 to MySQL 5.7 (or from a MySQL 8.0 release to a previous MySQL 8.0 release) is not supported.
+Downgrade from MySQL 8.0 to MySQL 5.7, or from a MySQL 8.0 release to a previous MySQL 8.0 release, is not supported.
 The only supported alternative is to restore a backup taken before upgrading.
-It is therefore imperative that you backup your data before upgrading.
+It is therefore imperative that you back up your data before starting the upgrade process.

 Review the Release Notes for information about fixes, changes, and new features.

-If you use replication, review Section 17.4.3, “Upgrading a Replication Setup”.
+If you use replication, review Section 17.5.3, “Upgrading a Replication Topology”.